lxian1988/HMCache/README.md

 And there are some tips:

 1. Return YES means migration succeed while NO means failure or give up.
 Return NO will cause the class structure for the very verison be deleted from disk and no furture migration can be done for the specific version in the future.
 2. If there is nothing need to be done for migration from a specific version (e.g. Nothing changed or you just add some property), just return YES.
-But, if you have implemented migration code for a older version, the no-migration-need version must be considered as it's former version.
+But, if you have implemented migration code for a older version, the no-migration-need version must using it's the migration code for it's former version.
+Like the migraion sample code above, version '1.0.1' and '1.0.2' have the same class structure so there is no need for migration from '1.0.1' to '1.0.2', but they must use the same migration code for migration from/to other version purpose.